By KEN WYSOCKY | Spring 2022

-Hanke, a professor of applied economics at The John Hopkins University in Baltimore and a water infrastructure specialist on President Ronald Reagan's Council of Economic Advisers, call it "the bureaucratic rule of two."
+Hanke, a professor of applied economics at The Johns Hopkins University in Baltimore and a water infrastructure specialist on President Ronald Reagan's Council of Economic Advisers, calls it "the bureaucratic rule of two."
 A public infrastructure project will cost twice as much compared to a private company doing the same project.

 “Private companies build infrastructure all the time that’s on time and on budget,” he says.
 “They know shareholders don’t want projects coming in late and over budget because that reduces profits and dividends.